cicerotech/devops-starter/README.md

 3. Basic documentation of the API endpoints
 4. Access to necessary AWS credentials.
 Ask a team member for help to login if session expires
   - `aws sso login --sso guest-user-sso`
-  - use profile `--profile guest-power-user` for aws commands. for eg, `aws s3 ls --profile guest-power-user`
+  - use profile `--profile guest-admin-user` for aws commands. for eg, `aws s3 ls --profile guest-admin-user`

 ### Running the application
 1. cd to devops-starter , this should automatically create the virtual env if it didn't exist